Last updated on February 26th, 2023 at 02:04 pm

 This is the most important step to start a business in Kenya!

 It should be what drives and motivates you to work hard every day.
-If it’s a hobby, then this will also help make the business fun for you as well.
+If it’s a hobby, this will also help make the business fun for you.

 How to know your passion